Janak-Nirmal/FamilySearchCocoa/README.md

 ### Notes

+FSPerson is the center of the object graph.
+Make all your changes to an FSPerson and then call save on that person.

-All communication with the server is done in batches.
-Make a bunch of modifications to properties, relationships, etc and then call "save" and it will commit all of it to the server.
+Make a bunch of modifications to properties, relationships, etc and then call "save" on a person and it will commit all of it to the server.

 Fetch does the same in reverse.
 It will fetch all properties and relationships from the server all at once.